dalpengholic/Udacity_Recommendations_with_IBM/README.md

 The code should run with no issues using Python versions 3.\* with the libararies as follows.

-- Numpy, Pandas, Scikit-Learn, Pickle, NLTK
+- Numpy, Pandas, scikit-Learn, Pickle, NLTK

 <a name="installation"></a>
 ### Installation

-Clone the repositor below.
+Clone the repository below.
 `https://github.com/dalpengholic/Udacity_Recommendations_with_IBM.git`

 <a name="run"></a>